Wick, Caithness: 18th century

 In the eighteenth century, the people of Wick were Gaelic-speakers, but according to a presbytery report of 1707, they could understand English.

+In 1750, the building which housed the Town Hall and Burgh Jail was erected.

 When Robert Forbes, appointed episcopal Bishop of Caithness in 1762, arrived in the county, he discovered there was no minister at Wick, but he is known to have held services and performed confirmations at the "house of Mr. Campbell" there.

 In the year of his arrival, Bishop Forbes reported that every year on the morning of the Feast of Innocents Day (28 December), the people of Wick and its environs would gather for prayer at the ruins of the Chapel of St. Tear near Noss Head.
 In ruins at the time, the chapel had originally been made of stone and mortar without any lime, leaving little gaps in the wall into which people would press offerings of bread, cheese, and money.
 He left this description of the event:

 In the afternoon, they get music—a piper and fiddler—and dance on the green where the chapel stands.
 The roof is off, but the walls are almost entire.
-One of the late Presbyterian preachers of Wick thought to have abolished this old practice; and for that end appointed a Diet of catechising in that corner of the parish upon the day of the Holy Innocents, but not one attended him; all went, as usual, to St. Tear’s Chapel.
+One of the late Presbyterian preachers of Wick thought to have abolished this old practice; and for that end appointed a Diet of catechising in that corner of the parish upon the day of the Holy Innocents, but not one attended him; all went, as usual, to St. Tear's Chapel.
 I saw the font-stone for baptism lying on the green at the east end of the chapel.
 Mr. Sutherland, of Wester, observed that no doubt it has been called the Chapel of St. Tear from the tears of the parents and other relations of the murdered innocents.

 The Rev. Charles Thomson, a nineteenth-century minister of the Free Church of Wick, stated in the New Statistical Account of Scotland that, though the bread and cheese were intended for the souls of the slain children, a dog-keeper in the neighbourhood would take the food out and feed it to the hounds.

+In 1795, Sir John Sinclair raised a second battalion for the Rothesay and Caitness Fencibles (defencibles), which was to be sent to Ireland.
+In 1929, a Caithness man, age 86, remembered his grandfather's service in Ireland and remarked on the status of the language of Caithness, saying: "My grandfather was a Reay (a parish on the Sutherland Caithness border) man and spoke Gaelic, but my grandmother was born in Wick and like all 'Wickers' was unable to speak Gaelic."